neczpal/barkoba/README.md

 [Twenty questions](https://en.wikipedia.org/wiki/Twenty_questions)
-game in a browser, that lets you increase its knowledge by adding new answers if it doesn't guess the thing you were thinking right.
+game in a browser, that lets you increase its knowledge by adding new answers if it doesn't guess right the thing you were thinking.

 <p float="left">
     <img src="https://github.com/neczpal/barkoba/raw/master/screenshot.png" width="400" />